ShubhamKumarNigam/LegalSeg/code/README.md

 │   ├── InLegalBERT(i-2, i-1, i).py            # InLegalBERT model with two previous sentences and the current sentence
 │   └── InLegalBERT(pos, i).py                 # InLegalBERT model with positional information
 │
-├── MTL/                                       # Refer "https://github.com/Exploration-Lab/Rhetorical-Roles" this repository.
-│   ├── MTL.py                                 # Multi-task Learning model for rhetorical role classification
-│   ├── embeddings_generation.py               # Embedding generation for MTL
+├── MTL/                                       # Refer to the repository mentioned at the end of Readme │   ├── MTL.py                                 # Multi-task Learning model for rhetorical role classification │   ├── embeddings_generation.py               # Embedding generation for MTL
 │   └── Shift_embeddings.py                    # Shift embeddings script for MTL